Do you ever feel like librarians are speaking a different language? Sort out library jargon with this glossary of library terms.

 A library department where you can find librarians, assistants, and a collection of materials to help you with your research

 A library collection of books that are not meant to be read cover to cover, such as encyclopedias, dictionaries, handbooks, and indexes.
-Located on the fourth floor of the Healey Library and online.
+Located on the fourth floor of the Healey Library.

 A rigorous selection process of publications by scholars in the field.
 Also called peer-reviewed.
 See scholarly journal.